 Books & Authors

-I normally have several books in progress at any given time — one each on my Nook, phone and iPad and at least one audiobook that I listen to while stitching.
+I normally have at least three or four books in progress at any given time—a novel, an anthology, at least one non-fiction book, and some poetry.
+The non-fiction is often an audiobook that I listen to while driving or doing handwork.
 There are only a few authors whose works I read and re-read, and some of those have had quite an influence on my life.

 If you’ve been here before, you may have noticed that this page got a lot shorter.
 Some of the items had gotten pretty dated, so I removed them.
 While I’m still reading voraciously, I keep track of what I’m reading over at GoodReads, occasionally reviewing books here on my blog.